XOlifreX/mksc-decompilation/README.md

 ## Building

 Running build.bat will generate the JPN version.
-The JPN version is chosen to unclude all the Mobile Adapter GB functionalities.
+The JPN version is chosen to u-include all the Mobile Adapter GB functionalities.
-An original JPN rom is required to build the rom. + DevKitARM.
+An original JPN rom is required to build the rom.
+The build tools are from DevKitARM.

 ## Info & Contributions

-This project is used to learn and practice disassembly & decompilation projects.
-How they work and what actions need to be taken.
+This project is used for me to learn and practice disassembly & decompilation projects on how they work and what actions are needed to be taken in different situations.
-Contributions are definitely welcome as I'm really new to this and not fully sure yet how this whole work pipeline flows. :-)
+Contributions are definitely welcome as I'm really new to this and not fully sure yet how this whole disassembly/decompilation developement works. :-)